 - Dating may distract you from dealing with your emotions – While dating can make you forget about the pain, you still need to properly deal with your emotions in a healthy manner—or else you are bound to repeat the same mistakes that you made in your marriage.
 If the new relationship ends, you may find yourself more hurt than ever before.
 Once the divorce is over, you must let yourself face your emotions and take time to truly heal.

-If you are interested in filing for divorce in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 for a free consultation.
+If you are interested in filing for divorce in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 for a free consultation.